-Sometimes we focus so much on hosting fundraising events and finding new donors that donor retention is overlooked.
+Sometimes we focus so much on finding new donors that donor retention is overlooked.
 Yet keeping and cultivating current donors is easier and more effective than searching for new donors.
-Donor retention is about getting to know your donors, appealing to them and keeping them coming back for more.
+Donor retention is about getting to know your donors, appealing to them, and keeping them coming back for more.
 How to find out what donors are thinking and feeling is also underestimated in its impact on your fundraising bottom line.

-While it might sound like fundraising for nonprofits is all about the funds, in reality, it’s about so much more.
+While it might sound like fundraising for nonprofits is all about the funds, it’s about so much more.
 Money is simply a tool – a fundamental way for your organization to accomplish its mission.
 One of the basic principles for fundraising is to see beyond just money and see your donors.
-Relationships with them and showing your passion for your cause are of the utmost importance.
+Building relationships with donors is of the utmost importance.

 Know What Donors Want

 People donate to organizations for different reasons.
 Do you take the time to know your donors and what they want from your organization?
-Here are 15 reasons that will encompass what most donors want:
+Here are some reasons that will encompass what most donors want: